Skip to main content

 The KYC process is not available in Playground/Limited Trial modes.
 The process can be started only after adding real funds to the account balance.

-• Once all the information is collected and updated, our sales team validates the information in the submission and the KYC is sent to our Compliance & Ethics team for review and approval.
+• Once submitted, our team validates the information in the submission and the KYC undergoes our compliance review.

-• You can see the status of your request in Bright Data control panel, under “Account” then “Profile” tab.
+• You can see the status of your request in your Bright Data control panel, under Account Settings > Profile.

 • You can check out the status of your KYC process at any time in your control panel.
 A notification regarding the submission of your KYC and approval or decline of your request will be sent to your email once the process is completed.